 Open to Illinois Tech undergraduates in all majors, the Lewis College faculty-led summer study abroad program gives students the opportunity to have an international experience while earning credits to fulfill their degree requirements.
-Explore our summer 2020 study away options below, or visit the Illinois Tech Study Away office.
+Explore our summer 2020 study away options below, or visit the Illinois Tech Student Mobility office.

 Study Pop Culture in Japan: Tokyo, Hiroshima, Osaka, and Kyoto